marxin/texi2rst-generated/sphinx/share/cppopts.rst

   are silently ignored.
 If you specify :samp:`{letters}` whose behavior conflicts, the result is undefined.

-  .. only:: not cpp

-    See :ref:`developer-options`, for more information.

   .. option:: -dM

     Instead of the normal output, generate a list of :samp:`#define`